Last updated: January 23, 2022 for Naming Consistency (Marcom)

 ExoSvcShell requires a secure communication channel with service.exoprise.com.
 However, since ExoSvcShell is designed to run unattended for long periods of time it can not authenticate based on user name and password.
 Instead, the ExoSvcShell authenticates with an instance ID and signed HTTPS requests (similar to how many Internet APIs work from vendors like Amazon, Google, etc).
 Each request is signed to prevent forgery and spoofing.

-During ExoSvcShell installation, CloudReady generates an instance ID and instance key.
+During ExoSvcShell installation, Exoprise generates an instance ID and instance key.
 Both the ID and key are stored on the client computer and encrypted with the DPAPI.
 The use of DPAPI in this scenario locks the keys to the machine and service account where the ExoSvcShell is installed.
 This prevents the ExoSvcShell from being moved to another machine (spoofing prevention).

 Digitally Signed Components

-All Exoprise installer exes are digitally signed using code-signed certificates from Digicert.
+All Exoprise installer exes are digitally signed using EV code-signed certificates from Digicert.
 Additionally, the Management Client and ExoSvcShell are digitally code-signed.
 For automation and monitoring tasks the Management Client and ExoSvcShell may download and cache service or sensor specific components.
 These components can be written in various development languages and environment such as Microsoft .NET, for Windows, and Mono for Linux.
-All sub-components are digitally code-signed and further protected with public/private key-pairs for validating authenticity and origin.
+All sub-components are digitally EV code-signed and further protected with public/private key-pairs for validating authenticity and origin.
 Each binary is further code-signed by Exoprise and validated prior to execution.